 Rhee is severely autistic, and has Pica - a disorder that means she eats anything, from coins to pillow stuffing to wads of toilet paper or napkins.

+Earlier this year her family's Titirangi home was found to be leaky.
 Water creeping in through monolithic cladding has left the house with bubbling wallpaper, leaky light fittings and toxic black mould.

 Parents Devora Busch, 47, and Richard Barry, 59, face a $261,000 recladding bill - which Busch calls an "insurmountable debt".

 "We call it the Government's gift, this leaky home, it's the gift that keeps on giving," she told the Herald.

 The money they have to pay to fix a mistake that's not their own should have gone to caring for their three children, Busch says.

 Both parents are former school teachers, but when Rheegan was born, Busch became a full-time carer, sleeping next to her daughter every night.

 She's not had a full night's sleep in 10 years.